March 11, 2018

 It’s an exciting time to be B2B marketer, isn’t it?

-Forrester clients can read more about this topic in my upcoming report “Success With Bots And Virtual Assistants Depends On The Human Element.”
+Forrester clients can read more about this topic in my report “Success With Bots And Virtual Assistants Depends On The Human Element.”

 Image credit: D J Shin